 There’s a good chance you’re crying inside now that this year’s Steam summer sale has finished.
-Either you’ve just checked your bank balance and realised you’ve no money left for the rest of the month; you’ve added a few more titles to your never-ending backlog and have given yourself an even higher list to get through; or you showed great restraint and didn’t buy anything at all, but are now lamenting over all the great games you possibly missed out on.
+You’ve just checked your bank balance and realised you’ve no money left for the rest of the month; and have added a few more titles to your never-ending backlog and have given yourself an even higher list to get through.

 Well, don’t worry: I’m here to ease the pain.
 While my other-half has taken over the living-room to cope with another bout of The Division obsession in preparation for the sequel, I’ve been using the laptop to check out a bunch of free titles.
 That means you can have even more games despite having spent all your cash during the past few weeks – or for those worried about their backlog, less than 60-minutes of entertainment at a time you distract you from it.
 It’s a win-win situation!